PL approximations of symplectic manifolds: Definitions and Notations

 A \emph{subdivision} or \emph{refinement} of a simplicial complex $K$ is a simplicial complex $L$ such that each simplex of $L$ is contained in a simplex of $K$ and each simplex of $K$ is a union of simplices of $L$.
 In particular their polyhedra $|K|$ and $|L|$ are identical.
-The simplicial complexes $K$ and $L$ are called triangulations of this polyhedron.\\

 A \emph{piecewise linear (PL) embedding} of a simplicial complex $K$ into some Euclidean space $\R^M$ is a continuous embedding of its body into $\R^M$ whose restriction to each simplex $\sigma$ is an affine map.
-Given two simplicial complexes $K$ and $L$, a \emph{PL homeomorphism} from $K$ to $L$, denoted $h : K \to L$, is a homeomorphism $h : |K| \to |L|$ whose restriction to each simplex $\sigma \in K$ is an affine map onto a simplex $h(\sigma) \in L$.
+Given two simplicial complexes $K \subset \R^M$ and $L \subset \R^N$, a \emph{PL homeomorphism} from $K$ to $L$, denoted $h : K \to L$, is a homeomorphism $h : |K| \to |L|$ whose restriction to each simplex $\sigma \in K$ is an affine map onto a simplex $h(\sigma) \in L$.
 If $K$ and $L$ admit subdivisions $K'$ and $L'$ and a PL homeomorphism $h : K' \to L'$, then $K$ and $L$ are said to be \emph{PL equivalent}.
 Similarly a homeomorphism $h : |K| \to |L|$ is said to be \emph{piecewise smooth (PS)} if each simplex of $K$ is smoothly embedded onto a simplex of $L$.
-A \emph{piecewise smooth equivalence} is defined accordingly. \\
+A \emph{piecewise smooth equivalence} is defined accordingly.

-A \textsl{PL manifold} of dimension $n$ is a polyhedron $P$ which is locally flat, in the sense that for some (in fact, any) triangulation $K$ of $P$, the star of any simplex $\sigma \in K$ admits a PL embedding into $\R^n$.
+A \textsl{PL manifold} of dimension $n$ is a polyhedron $P$ which is locally flat, in the sense that for some (in fact, any) triangulation $K$ of $P$, the star of any simplex $\sigma \in K$ admits a PL embedding onto a PL ball in $\R^n$.
 Two PL manifolds $P$ and $P'$ are said to be PL (\rp PS) equivalent if they admit PL (\rp PS) equivalent triangulations.
-The collection of PL manifolds with PL equivalences form a category (see \cite{L}). \\
+The collection of PL manifolds with PL equivalences form a category (see \cite{Lurie}).

 Given a simplex $\sigma$, its barycenter is denoted by $b$ or $b_\sigma$.
 The \emph{stellar subdivision} of a $n$-simplex $\sigma$, denoted by $\mathcal{S}\sigma$, is the simplicial complex consisting of all proper faces of $\sigma$, together with the vertex $b_\sigma$ and the simplices $<\tau, b_\sigma>$, where $\tau$ runs through the collection of proper faces of $\sigma$.
 The stellar subdivision of a PL manifold $K$ of dimension $n$, denoted by $\ES K$, is the union over all $\sigma \in K^{(n)}$ of the $\mathcal{S}\sigma$'s.
-Thus only the top-dimensional faces are subdivided. \\
+Thus only the top-dimensional faces are subdivided.